 One of the most fantastic possibilities at Mgahinga Gorilla Park is the climbing of the three Volcanoes including Mount Sabinyo meaning "Old Man's Teeth," referring to the ring of stubby peaks, Mount Muhavura is translated "the Guide," because of its towering cone which is a landmark in the region, Mount Gahinga is translated "Little Rocks."
 This name comes from the practice of farmers having to gather the volcanic rocks on their fields and creating piles of stones which are from Mount Gahinga.

 Lifetime Experience Safaris offers Volcano Climbing of all three Mount Mgahinga Volcanoes...A 5 day Safari with three days of climbing and hiking up some of the most fantastic Volcanoes in this part of Africa.

-Mountain Climbing: There are 3 extinct volcanoes to climb for the physical fit, the longest climb takes a nine hour round trip up Mount Muhabura, while Mount Gahinga is 6 to seven hour round trip and the easiest of the three climbs, the toughest one even uses ladders in some instances, Mount Sabinyo is an eight hour hike-climb.
-People find them very rewarding with views of the Virungas as far as the eye can see.
-The Virungas are not a mountain chain as such but a number of volcanoes that are dotted across the landscape.
+There are 3 extinct volcanoes to climb for the physical fit, the longest climb takes a nine hour round trip up Mount Muhabura, while Mount Gahinga is 6 - 7 hours up and down and the easiest of the three climbs - the ascent is about 1100m but offers fabulous views.
+The toughest one even uses ladders in some instances, Mount Sabinyo is an eight hour hike-climb.
+Trekkers find them very rewarding with views of the Virungas as far as the eye can see.
+The Virungas are not a mountain chain as such but a number of volcanoes that are dotted across the landscape. .